What is Privilege?

 A privilege is an advantage, allowance, benefit, birthright, entitlement, exemption, favor, freedom, immunity, liberty, or opportunity.
 It gives someone advantage over others and provides benefit to some or one that others don’t get.
 Privilege can also exempt someone from certain obligations and give them special access.

 What is often considered privilege comes for many reasons.
-The reasons that quickly come to mind when we think of privilege in our culture include having money, social status, the right heritage and even, in some cultures, the right gender.
+The reasons that quickly come to mind when we think of privilege in our culture include having money, social status, the right heritage, and, in some cultures, the right gender.
 We might even think of famous actors, singers, and authors as having privilege, though their loss of privacy might negate that feeling for them.

 Prayer is a Privilege!